loganhartford/portfolio-site/_mechatronicsprojects/(1) Beer Can Counter.md

 {% include elements/button.html link="https://grabcad.com/library/beer-can-counter-1" text="GrabCAD" style="primary" size="lg" %}

 Below you can see a channel was cut through the bottom portion of the catcher.
-This channel is used to route the wires from the laser diode and photoresistor to the back of the model where it is soldered into the harness which runs up to the electrical box.
-The photoresistor is recessed into the part to minimize the effect of ambient light on its resistance, and to deliver consistent performance in different lighting environments.
+This channel is used to route the wires from the laser diode and photo-resistor to the back of the model where it is soldered into the harness which runs up to the electrical box.
+The photo-resistor is recessed into the part to minimize the effect of ambient light on its resistance, and to deliver consistent performance in different lighting environments.

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1704138960/portfolio-site/beer-can-counter/u9e5wvfdnqsfbtugcbqn.png "Cone holder channel")